zeppe-lin/zeppe-lin.github.io/handbook/handbook.md

     c2:2:respawn:/sbin/agetty 38400 tty2 linux

 This configuration ensures a smooth startup, runtime, and shutdown process.
+See `inittab(5)` for configuration details.

 #### 8.2.4.
 Configuring System Behavior (`/etc/rc.conf`)

-The `/etc/rc.conf` file is the central configuration file for Zeppe-Lin's init system.
-It allows you to customize key system settings such as hostname, timezone, and which services start or stop during boot and shutdown.
-Settings are written in the format `VARIABLE="value"`.
+The `/etc/rc.conf` file centralizes system configuration settings, such as hostname, timezone, and services.
+Example:

-**Example `/etc/rc.conf` Configuration:**

     HOSTNAME="myhostname"
     TIMEZONE="Europe/Berlin"
-    SYSLOG="sysklogd"
-    DEVMGR="udevd"
     SERVICES="lo crond sshd"

-Key Configuration Variables:

-* `HOSTNAME`: Sets the system's hostname.
-* `TIMEZONE`: Specifies the system's timezone.
-* `SYSLOG`: Defines the system logging daemon (e.g., `sysklogd`).
-* `DEVMGR`: Specifies the device manager (`udevd` by default).
-* `SERVICES`: Lists services to start at boot, corresponding to scripts in `/etc/rc.d/`.

-**Customizing `rc.conf`:**

-1. Edit `/etc/rc.conf` as the root user to modify settings.

-2. Add or remove services in the `SERVICES` variable, such as:

-    SERVICES="lo crond sshd ntpd"

-3. Changes typically require a reboot to take effect.
+Services listed in `SERVICES` correspond to scripts in `/etc/rc.d/`, which are started by `/etc/rc.multi` and stopped by `/etc/rc.shutdown` (in reverse order).

-See `rc.conf(5)` for more details and available configuration variables.
+See `rc.conf(5)` for additional configuration settings.

 #### 8.2.5.
 Service Control Scripts (`/etc/rc.d/`)

-Scripts in `/etc/rc.d/` control individual services like networking, SSH, or cron jobs.
-They accept the following commands:
+The `/etc/rc.d/` directory contains individual scripts to manage services.
+Each script supports commands like:

 * `start`: Activate the service.
 * `stop`: Terminates the service.